Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Introduction

 (c) A developer study with 145 participants, establishing the ecological validity and practical utility of the derived taxonomy.

 The remainder of the paper is organised as follows.
 Section~2 describes the methodology, including dataset construction, stratified sampling, grounded theory analysis, association rule mining, and the developer study design.
-Section~3 presents our findings by answering the three research questions, including the derived taxonomies and statistically significant associations among bugs, symptoms, and root causes.
+Section~3 presents our findings by answering the three research questions, including the derived taxonomies and high-confidence associations among faults, symptoms, and root causes.
 Section~4 discusses the implications for debugging, reliability engineering, and agentic system design.
 Section~5 outlines threats to validity.
 Section~6 reviews related work, and Section~7 concludes the paper.